November 19, 2022–April 30, 2023

-An extension of textile artist and researcher Katya Oicherman’s long-term residency at the M, this series of installations and programs explores the complexity of human sleep and its material attendants by seeking diverse voices of artists, writers, and cultural activists to capture the contemporary, urgent, and immediate state of sleeping and being in bed.
+A result of textile artist and researcher Katya Oicherman’s long-term residency at the M, Im/perfect Slumbers is a multi-disciplinary series of events and installations occurring at the M’s windows, gallery and sculpture space.
+It will feature diverse voices of local artists, writers, and cultural activists to capture the historical and the contemporary state of sleeping and being in bed.